stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 ### Part 2 - Configure for Acronis Disaster Recovery (DR)

 #### Workflow steps
-1. Create Protection Plan
+1. Create Protection Plan; should be set to *backup entire machine, or disks*
+2. Create at least *1 Recovery Point* before you can perform a failover to a Recovery Server
-2. Create Connectivity between Azure and Acronis; create an Acronis Multi-Site IPsec VPN Configuration
+3. Create Connectivity between Azure and Acronis; create an *Acronis Multi-Site IPsec VPN* Configuration
-3. ??Configure Protection??
+4. Create Recovery Server
+5. Perform *failover* and *failback* operations

 #### Prerequisites
 Before you can configure protection you must have completed steps 1 qand 2 from the worklow steps in this section i.e. you must have created a protection plan